always, dragging your fingers into

 I can bite my lips raw, repeat the heavy

 heave of the sound of my heart, I, I, I.

-Sarah Trajcevska, S.O.S Love Call
+written by Sarah Trajcevska, S.O.S Love Call

 real, that I made myself up, or that